Old Abe State Trail: County Highway O to Eau Claire

 Anson Station on County Road O is a popular starting or ending place for bicyclists.

-An exciting part of the Old Abe State Trail is passing over the Chippewa River and a section of Lake Wissota on a long causeway and bridge.
-The trail’s route follows the line of the old Chicago and Northwestern Railroad.
+The trail over the bridge follows a line of the old Chicago and Northwestern Railroad.
 It went from Cornell to the hamlet of Norma, north of Chippewa Falls.
-The original railroad trestle bridge was built in 1916, but a modern structure has replaced the old one.
-The new trestle bridge is south of the County Highway O trailhead.
-A DNR-built bird nesting platform is along the trail before the causeway.
-The trestle bridge has numerous stopping points for taking in scenic views of the lake.
+The original railroad trestle bridge was built in 1916, but a modern structure has replaced it.
+The trestle bridge has numerous stopping points for taking in scenic views the Chippewa River and Lake Wissota.
+A DNR-built bird nesting platform is sits on a high pole along the trail before the causeway.

-After crossing the lake, the trail passes by farmland for 1.5 miles before entering Chippewa Falls.
-At this place, it travels alongside the busy four-lane Wisconsin State Highway 178.
-As the trail heads south along the highway, a large DHL-Fleet Farm distribution center is seen across the road.
-The trail continues past a housing subdivision.
+After crossing the lake, the trail passes by farmland for a mile before intersecting County Highway S. Here, the trail enters Chippewa Falls.
+It continues south for 1.5 miles alongside the busy four-laned Wisconsin State Highway 178.
+As the trail moves along the highway, it passes by a large DHL-Fleet Farm distribution center and housing subdivision.

 A possible trailhead is at Riverview Preserve in Chippewa Falls.

-At the busy intersection of Wisconsin State Highway 178 and County Highway I (Wissota Green Boulevard), the Old Abe Trail crosses the highway and continues south.
-The crosswalk signal should be used to enhance safety while crossing the highway.
-The trail then parallels the highway on the west side of the road, and descends the valley to cross the Chippewa River.
-It’s worth stopping on the bridge to take a look before biking up the other side of the river valley.
-Although paved, the trail’s surface in this section is quite rough.
+At the intersection of Wisconsin State Highway 178 and County Highway I (Wissota Green Boulevard), Old Abe State Trail crosses the highway and continues south.
+The self-employed crosswalk signal should be activated to enhance safety while crossing the highway.

 Another great view of the Chippewa River is offered when the trail crosses the river.

-The surface of the Old Abe State Trail improves where it turns west to follow Park Avenue.
-Two historical markers are along this section.
+It is nearly a mile to the next intersection.
+The surface of Old Abe State Trail improves after it turns right (west) to follow Park Avenue.
+Two historical markers are found along the next mile.
 One conveys the history of the Yellowstone Trail- an early national road.
 The idea of a national road from Massachusetts to Washington state was conceived in 1912.
 The road was completed in 1917.
 It traveled through Yellowstone National Park, hence its name.
 The road also passed through Wisconsin for over 400 miles from Kenosha to Hudson.
 In Chippewa Falls, the route followed Park Avenue.

 The second historical marker features the story of Chippewa Springs water.
 In 1700, French explorer Pierre LeSueur discovered the spring and noted how he had heard the legend of Hiawatha.
 Ezra Pound later used the story to write how Chippewa Spring water was used as a love potion by Hiawatha to woo Minnehaha.
 In 1887, Wisconsin Governor Thaddeus Pound bought land by the spring and developed a health club and spa there.
 The water was shipped around the country when the Pillsbury family bought the land.
 Today, the restored historic spring house still stands, and is located across the street from the marker.